Please note that the terms “member” and “registrant” are used interchangeably throughout our website

 Entry-to-Practice Exams and Practice Assessments

-An applicant for registration is referred for a practice assessment or practice evaluation if it has been more than three years since they successfully completed the entry-to-practice examination.
+An applicant for registration is referred for a practice assessment or practice evaluation if it has been more than three years since they successfully completed the entry-to-practice examination (please refer to paragraph 7 of s.
+2. (1) in the Registration Regulation as amended (837/93) under the Optometry Act, 1991).
 In some cases, an applicant may have to undergo both processes to ensure they are competent to practise optometry in Ontario in accordance with the standards of practice.

 The Registration Committee is often unable to determine an applicant’s competence using the results of a practice assessment alone.
 Therefore, to avoid having an applicant incur the costs and additional time associated with two processes, it is recommended that the applicant undergo a practice evaluation at the onset.